renehiemstra/Cosm/README.md

 ```
 cosm init <package name>
 ```
-Evaluate in root directory of an existing project.
-A 'Project.lua' file is created for project <package name>.
+*Evaluate in root directory of an existing project.
+A 'Project.lua' file is created for project package name.*
 ```
 cosm init <package name> --template <language/template>
 ```
 *Evaluate in parent folder of a new package.
-Adds a new package with name <package name> according to a template (in .cosm/lang).
+Adds a new package with name package name according to a template (in .cosm/lang).
 Currently, only a lua and terra template are implemented.*

 ## instantiate a new registry / delete a registry / update a registry
 ```
 cosm registry init <registry name> <giturl>
 ```
-*Adds a new package registry with name <name> (in .cosm/registries) with remote located at <giturl>.
-The <giturl> should point to an empty remote git repository.*
+*Adds a new package registry with name name (in .cosm/registries) with remote located at giturl.
+The giturl should point to an empty remote git repository.*

 ```
 cosm registry delete <registry name> [--force]